Henock-Adane/Maji_Ndogo/README.md

    - Extensive data cleaning and transformation to ensure data integrity.
    - Detailed analysis of employee performance and location-based patterns.
    - Preparation for clustering techniques to uncover broader narratives and hidden correlations related to water access and quality.
+3. **Phase 3: Weaving the Data Threads of Maji Ndogo’s Narrative (Maji Ndogo Part 3)**
+- Validate the integrity of subjective water quality scores submitted by employees.
+- Identify potential data manipulation or systemic issues.
+- Use SQL to trace inconsistencies to specific employees and locations.

 ## 📌 Objectives